laravel/docs/quickstart-intermediate.md

 		</body>
 	</html>

 Note the `@yield('content')` portion of the layout.
 This is a special Blade directive that specifies where all child pages that extend the layout can inject their own content.
-Next, let's define the child view that will use this layout and provide it's primary content.
+Next, let's define the child view that will use this layout and provide its primary content.

 <a name="defining-the-child-view"></a>
 ### Defining The Child View